 The following table summarizes, as of March 31, 2007, the differences between the number of shares purchased from us, the total consideration paid to us and the average price per share that existing shareholders and new investors paid.
-The table gives effect to the conversion of all of our outstanding preferred stock into shares of common stock, which will occur upon completion of this offering.
+The table gives effect to the conversion of all of our outstanding preferred stock into completion of this offering.
 The calculation below is based on an assumed initial public offering price of \$ per share and before deducting underwriting discounts and commissions and estimated offering expenses that we must pay.